maximilian-ho/how-we-teach-ourselves/docs/pdfs.md

 **Downloading the textbooks**
 We download the pdf textbooks from LibGen.

-**Editing bookmarks using a code editor**
+**Editing bookmarks using Visual Studio Code**
 To make the textbooks easy to navigate, they must have comprehensive bookmarks.
 Most textbooks from LibGen have bookmarks with unnecessary prefixes and too many levels.
-Hence, we export the bookmarks as an XML file and use a code editor to edit them using regular expressions.
+Hence, we export the bookmarks as an XML file and use Visual Studio Code to edit them using regular expressions.
 This is much faster than editing the bookmarks manually.

 ![image](https://github.com/maximilian-ho/articles/assets/94465856/93a4727d-2fc2-4ee3-9341-ecb56b9919e4)

-In the image below, we used Visual Studio Code to edit the bookmarks.

 ![image](https://github.com/maximilian-ho/articles/assets/94465856/3667ef53-9f8c-4be9-aa92-e2371cac850d)